dejwk/roo_logging/README.rst

 roo_logging Library
 ======================

-roo_logging is a C++14 library that implements application-level logging for Arduino systems.
+roo_logging is a lightweight C++14 library that implements application-level logging for Arduino systems.
 The library provides logging APIs based on C++-style streams and various helper macros.

+The library will add only ~6 KB to your binary size.
+Debug-only logging can be completely optimized away in release builds.

 Getting Started
 ---------------